Due to changing family structures, the inheritance rights of children under Australian family law has been more challenging to deal with.

 Leaving different and unequal amounts is a difficult decision to make.
 Here are a few factors as well to keep in mind when doing so:

-- One of your children acted as your caregiver and you want to compensate for their lost time and efforts;
+- One of your children acted as your caregiver and you want to compensate for their lost time and efforts.

-- One of your children is unable to take care of themselves financially, emotionally, mentally, and physically;
+- One of your children is unable to take care of themselves financially, emotionally, mentally, and physically.

 - In cases of passing down a family business, you must decide on who is the more financially capable child and who is up for the task.

-Inheritance Rights Of Children: Could A Child Sue For More?
+Inheritance Rights of Children: Could A Child Sue For More?

-Protecting Your Will With Legal Advice
+Protecting Inheritance Rights With Legal Advice

 As mentioned above, you should consider different scenarios, as nobody can be sure what could happen to their Will after they pass away.
-You wouldn’t want your children to be taking things to court as you only want the best for them.
-Siblings also need to be guided when facing this kind of possibility and know if it’s worth tearing down family bonds.
+You wouldn’t want your children taking things to court, as you only want the best for them.

 Talk to us today.